Danyu999/cse360-final-project/README.md

 ### Specifications
 * Coded in the Robot Ignite Academy environment with ROS and Python
 * Used the environment provided in "ROS Navigation in 5 Days, Unit 1: Basic Concepts".
+  * Robot used: a differential wheel robot, the Turtlebot

 ### Directory
 * [launch] contains the ROS launch files for the robot